spacelift-io/spacelift-api-examples/README.md

-# spacelift-api-examples
+# Spacelift API Examples

-This repository contains a collection of Python scripts that can be re-purposed (if needed) and interact with Spacelift's API.
+This repository contains a collection of examples that show how to interact with Spacelift's API.